 Some of the more common wrongful death cases arise from:

 - Car Accidents.
 All drivers have a duty to be responsible and safe on the road.
 When drivers get behind the wheel after drinking, taking drugs, or missing sleep, they are putting everyone at risk and can be held accountable.
-Similarly, truck accidents, motorcycle accidents, and pedestrian accidents can all be cause for a wrongful death case.
+If your wrongful death claim was the fault of a Wilmington, Delaware Car Accident, Morris James Personal Injury Group can help.

 - Premises Liability.
 When a property owner fails to maintain a safe environment for others, he or she can be held responsible.
 Some common premises liability issues include slip and fall accidents, dog bites, swimming pool accidents, and amusement park or playground accidents.